dobrynya/txman/readme.txt

 To stop the app press Enter in the console

+The application binds "0.0.0.0" at 8080.
+So endpoint is available at http://localhost:8080

 txman-soapui-project.xml contains a SOAPUI project with appropriate requests.

 Thanks for your attention.
 In case of any question please do not hesitate to ask me for an answer.